vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 whose date of birth we have fixed at about the middle of the 10th century A. D. It is, therefore, very probable that he was a contemporary of Bhatta Kallata, who, as we know from the Rājataranginī, lived in the reign of king Avantivarman of Kashmir (855-883 A. D.) In fact Bhatta Kallața also was a great grand teacher of Abhinava from the side of Bhattendurāja, who was Abhinava's teacher in the Bhagavadgītā.
 For, Bhattendurāja was a pupil of Mukula, son of Bhatta Kallata.
-This statement is based on the combined authority of Bhattendurāja's commentary on the Kāvyāla nkāra Sāra and Mukula's Abhidhāvịtti Mātņkā in which the following lines occur :
+This statement is based on the combined authority of Bhattendurāja's commentary on the Kāvyāla nkāra Sāra and Mukula's Abhidhāvịtti Mātṇkā in which the following lines occur :

 "Srutvā saujanyasindhor dvijavara Mukulāt"

 and

-"Bhatta Kallaţa putrena Mukulena nirūpitā
+"Bhatta Kallaṭa putrena Mukulena nirūpitā

 Sūri prabodhanāyeyam Abhidhāvṣtti Mātěkā.”